 ‘Can I Come to Your House?’ or ‘Can I follow you home?’ is a reality and documentary-style show.
 The show involves a camera person who asks strangers on the street permission to follow them home.

-The stories that are uncovered through this show are often touching and inspiring.
-It traces the life and struggles of ordinary people, giving a great insight into the people’s everyday lives.
+This show uncovers stories that are often touching and inspiring.
+It traces the lives and struggles of ordinary people, giving a great insight into their everyday lives.

 The language you would learn would be primary and based on everyday conversation.